-Drill tower: A structure which may or may not be attached to the station and which is principally used for nonclassroom training of the fire fighters in fire service techniques, and which is over two stories in height.
+Drill tower: A structure, which may or may not be attached to the station that is over two stories high and primarily [which is principally] used for nonclassroom training of the fire fighters in fire service techniques, and which is over two stories in height].

-Emergency incident: Any situation to which the fire department responds to deliver emergency services, including rescue, fire suppression, medical treatment, and other forms of hazard control and mitigation.
+Emergency incident: Any situation [to which] where the fire department [responds to] delivers emergency services, [including] rescue, fire suppression, medical treatment, and other forms of hazard control and mitigation.